soumyaxyz/NS3-for-authentication-schemes/instruction.md

 ## Final step
-Each sentences is labeled as **-1 which **
+Each sentences is labeled as **-1** which means **undecided**.
+Try to identitify the sentences of t

 Now, attempt to label at least  10 abstracts
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjY4MDA3OTcsLTU5NDQzMDE4NSwtMj
-AzNDM4NTY1NSwtNzQ2MTUwNTAxLDE5ODg4ODQzNDBdfQ==
+eyJoaXN0b3J5IjpbNzczMDQ2ODMsLTU5NDQzMDE4NSwtMjAzND
+M4NTY1NSwtNzQ2MTUwNTAxLDE5ODg4ODQzNDBdfQ==
 -->